 Location: GHP, BVI

-Furthermore, we were going to complete this voyage without the aid of GPS location, or radar, essentially we were going to plot our own course by hand using a compass and “three-point fixes,” a skill we acquired in our Basic Seamanship course.
-Due to the phenomenal performance of the students, and the excellent teaching from the staff throughout these past two and a half months, we arrived at GHP successfully and on time, without having any major foul-ups Occur.
+Furthermore, we were going to complete this voyage without the aid of GPS location or radar; essentially, we were going to plot our own course by hand using a compass and “three-point fixes,” a skill we acquired in our Basic Seamanship course.
+Due to the phenomenal performance of the students and the excellent teaching from the staff throughout these past two and a half months, we arrived at GHP successfully and on time without any major foul-ups occur.
 Matt H. helmed the vessel for two hours safely, guiding us through busy waters.
-Andy, Matt, Joe, Stephen, and Biz did a fantastic job of using a compass to constantly plot our position, keeping us on course while making way.
-Followed up by Kimmery and Biz manning the dingy to properly attach the vessel to our mooring ball at GHP.
+Andy, Matt, Joe, Stephen, and Biz did a fantastic job of using a compass to constantly plot our position, keeping us on course while making our way.
+This was followed up by Kimmery and Biz manning the dinghy to properly attach the vessel to our mooring ball at GHP.

 All in all, it was an extremely successful trip for the students, and all shared quite an accomplished feeling.
-This was the first time we had true responsibility for the vessel, the success of arriving at our next location, and performing all of this without the aid of captain and crew, also achieving this without high-tech global positioning devices made the victory that much sweeter.
+This was the first time we had true responsibility for the vessel.
+The success of arriving at our next location and performing all of this without the aid of the captain and crew, also achieving this without high-tech global positioning devices, made the victory that much sweeter.
 The trip is swiftly coming to an end, and this is, without a doubt, a bittersweet feeling.
 We have knowledge and experience under our belt, but that knowledge and experience only came with time, time we loved, and time we will never get back.
-We are constantly enjoying every day that comes our way but our saddened when the days are gone, because we know that we are getting one step closer to that airplane ride home in Antigua.
+We are constantly enjoying every day that comes our way, but we are saddened when the days are gone because we know that we are getting one step closer to that airplane ride home in Antigua.
 Yes, we are excited to see our family and friends, but the family bonds and friends we have made here will be dearly missed.
-So moments of team comradely such as completing a passage by students’ hands, and students hands alone our bonding experiences we won’t take for granted and moments we will never forget.
+So, moments of team comradery, such as completing a passage with students’ hands and students’ hands alone, are the bonding experiences we won’t take for granted and moments we will never forget.